 How did you get from Canada to being a photojournalist in the Middle East at such a young age?

 I was born in Taiwan, and my family moved to Canada long before I can remember.
-I grew up in Vancouver, a very multicultural city where more or less everyone I knew were immigrants who came from a far-flung corner of the world.
+I grew up in very multicultural cities where more or less everyone I knew were immigrants who came from a far-flung corner of the world.
 In university, I studied languages and international relations, and so my focus in school was the Middle East, as all eyes of the world were on the Muslim world after 9/11.
 As part of my studies, I ended up in the Middle East as a political science student studying Arabic and Hebrew and trying to academically understand the forces that lead us to conflict.
 It was a time of intense turmoil in the region, so it didn’t take long to get caught up in the news.

 I got into journalism because I found there was a disconnect between academia and the realities of what happened on the ground.
 In school we would study histories and political systems with such dispassionate analysis that the human toll of politics and conflict became lost in statistics and academic nomenclature.
 Seeing the troubled outcome of poor political decisions firsthand in the Middle East made me want to report on human stories, and look at how everyday citizens are affected by conflict.
 I began to shoot images for news wires — the Associated Press and Reuters — covering breaking news and feature stories.
 While I did not officially train as a photographer, I was lucky to be shooting next to some of the best photographers in the world, many of whom took me under their wing and taught me how to chase news, hone my personal vision and tell stories.
 I’ve been working in the Middle East, Africa, and Central Asia for the last few years, continuing to shoot news and long-term documentary projects, often working with The New York Times.